 Rowley, Gordon S. An Annotated Catalog of Rare Musical Items in the Libraries of the University of Iowa; Additions 1963-1972.
 Iowa City, University of Iowa, 1973.
 (ML136.I57 R7 1973) Describes the 278 titles that had been added during the preceding decade.

 Scherubel, Melody Noel.
 “An Annotated Bibliography of Rare Books in the Rita Benton Music Library of the University of Iowa Acquired Since 1973 and Relating Especially to the Theory of Music.”
 1985.
 (T1985.S33) MA thesis (Music) Describes 186 titles “that are of particular interest to music theorists” including general and specialized histories of music, collections of essays, and reference works.

-Copies of these are available through interlibrary loan.
-Inquires about specific holdings may also be addressed to the Rita Benton Music Library.
-The collection is housed in a room within the Library proper and is available whenever a full-time staff person is present.
-It is not available on Saturday or Sunday afternoons, or on the rare occasions when the room may have been reserved for other purposes.
+The collection is housed in a room within the Library proper and is available Sunday-Friday whenever the Music Library is open.
 Prospective visitors from out-of-town are advised to contact the Library in advance to ensure that the collection will be accessible.